 Understanding the objectives of your brand marketing will help you identify whether your videos distribution strategy is paying off.
 For that reason, here’s ten important video metrics that matter to every video publisher who wants to measure their performance.
 Check out Valentine’s Day video insights in 2019 in Egypt

 Your video marketing process starts from the moment you decide the topic of your video.
-From conducting a thorough-keyword research to creating a high-quality video and through finding the best distribution strategies to analyzing your video marketing metrics.
+From conducting a thorough-keyword research to creating a high-quality video to deciding on the best distribution strategies to analyzing your video marketing metrics.

 - What are my brand marketing objectives?